Electa-Git/PowerModelsDistributionStateEstimation.jl/README.md

 [![Active Development](https://img.shields.io/badge/Maintenance%20Level-Actively%20Developed-brightgreen.svg)](https://github.com/Electa-Git/PowerModelsDistributionStateEstimation.jl)

-PowerModelsDistributionStateEstimation.jl is an extension package of PowerModelsDistribution.jl for Static Power Distribution Network State Estimation.
+PowerModelsDistributionStateEstimation.jl is an extension package of [PowerModelsDistribution.jl](https://github.com/lanl-ansi/PowerModelsDistribution.jl) for Static Power Distribution Network State Estimation.
 The package is a flexible design tool, enabling benchmarks between different state estimation models.
-Different state estimation models can be built by using different power flow formulations, state estimation criteria, (in)equality constraints, etc.
+Different state estimation models can be built by using different power flow formulations, state estimation criteria, (in)equality constraints, etc. The package has [documentation](https://electa-git.github.io/PowerModelsDistributionStateEstimation.jl/stable/), which we try to keep up to date.

 A state estimator determines the *most-likely* state of power distribution networks given a set of uncertainties, e.g., measurement errors, pseudo-measurements, etc. These uncertainties may pertain to any quantity of any network component, e.g., voltage magnitude (`vm`) of a `bus`, power demand (`pd`) of a `load`, etc.